Course Content and Outcome Guide for PHL 202

 Students completing this course should be able to:

-?
-Recognize the philosophical assumptions that are embedded in moral ideas and in philosophical works in order to define ones moral responsibility
+- Recognize the philosophical assumptions that are embedded in moral ideas and in philosophical works in order to define ones moral responsibility in contemporary society.

-?
-Reflect on and evaluate ethical arguments from diverse sources in order to communicate effectively with others who might have a different opinion
+- Reflect on and evaluate ethical arguments from diverse sources in order to communicate effectively with others who might have a different opinion from ones own.

 Outcome Assessment Strategies